The American Mercury: Antisemitic and racist takeover

-Maguire did not remain long as the magazine's owner/publisher, but other owners continued that direction.
+Maguire did not remain long as the magazine's owner/publisher, but other owners continued in that direction.
 Maguire sold the Mercury to the Defenders of the Christian Faith, Inc. (DCF), owned by Reverend Gerald Burton Winrod and located in Wichita, Kansas, in 1961.
-Reverend Winrod, was charged for violations of the Sedition Act of 1918, although the charges were dropped.
-Winrod was known as "The Jayhawk Nazi" during World War II.
+Reverend Winrod had been charged for violations of the Sedition Act of 1918; the charges were later dropped.
+He had been known as "The Jayhawk Nazi" during World War II.